SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > WE SOLD --

-<I>But she stops herself mid-sentence with a horrible revelation.
-She recalls sitting at that table in the fall...
-A pile of legalese in front of them, her son instructing her to sign here, there, here...</i>
+<I>But she stops herself mid-sentence with a horrible revelation.</i>

+<i>She recalls sitting at that table in the fall...
+A pile of legalese in front of them, her son instructing her to sign here, there, then here...</i>

 > (thinking) I didn't read a word.